shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 1. In the **left panel**, select your workspace name, **FAIAD_<username\>** to be navigated to the workspace.

-2. From the top menu, select **New -> Report**.
+2. From the top menu, select **New item-> Report**.
 You will be navigated to build your first report page.

 	![](../media/lab-07/image025.jpg)